 If you need to run both Inventory Manager and Work Manager running on CPms, you will need separate Agentry environments on SAP Cloud Platform.

 Development tools – Editor

-The cloud connector runs on-premise in a secured network and acts as a reverse invoke proxy between the on-premise network and SAP HANA Cloud Platform.
+The cloud connector runs on-premise in a secured network and acts as a reverse invoke proxy between the on-premise network and SAP Cloud Platform.
 The cloud connector provides fine-grained control over: